stockbal/dotnet-cf-mvp/README.md

 A workaround for the builder is required, as `dotnet_core` is no longer a recognized and valid application type.

-In this sample we use the `nodejs` module and overwrite the builder with a dummy `echo` command.
-As we use the source
+In this sample we use the `nodejs` module type and overwrite the builder with a dummy `echo` command.
+As we use a *source-based* deployment, no build for the .NET module is required.
+The actual build will be done via the buildpack during the set-up of the container.

 ```yaml
 modules: